 Sensory Words List For All Writers

 Whether you are writing a post as a business blogger or a novel for fiction readers, adding sensory language can make it more appealing.
-Yet you do need to know the words before you can add them.
-The following lists can get you started.
+Much like powerful words, it’s helpful to have a list to refer to beforehand.

 Sound words relate to things people can hear or experience in an auditory way.
 Some common hearing words include: